yianzhou/yianzhou.github.io/_posts/apple/2020-10-23-multithread.md

 A context switch is when the CPU switches between these different subsystems or threads that make up your application.

 Let's image that we only have one CPU remaining, the others are busy for some reason.
-At any time only one of these threads can run on that CPU.
+At any time only one threads can run on that CPU.
 When the user touches the app, because the database is run off the main thread, the OS can immediately switch the CPU to work on the main thread, so it can respond immediately to the user without having to wait for the database thread to complete.
 When the user interface is done responding, the CPU can then switch back to the database thread, and then finish the networking task as well.
 These white lines below show the context switches.

 ![img](/assets/images/b58785de-d2af-4c8b-9d76-638f9df52be3.png)